Elering/estfeed-datahub-docs/eng/12-metering-data.md

   - out – energy leaving the grid (consumption).
 - The amounts of incoming and outgoing energy can also be transmitted in separate messages.
 - It is permitted to correct metering data retroactively for up to 12 months.
-- The `import` service requires the same template, that the service `export` returns.
+- The `import` service requires the same template, that the service `export` or `template/meter-data` returns.

-> [!NOTE]
-> The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)

 ## Metering data requests

 Relevant Datahub services have been set up to transmit metering data.
 Access to data is limited.
-The rules are described in [Authentication and authorisation](03-authentication-and-authorisation.md).
+The rules are described in [Role-based access rights](03.01-role-based-access-rights.md).

 The following options are available for making metering data requests:

-- Open suppliers can scan metering data changes using the `data-distribution/search` service.
+- Open suppliers, named suppliers and portfolio providers can scan metering data changes using the `data-distribution/search` service.
 - Authorised users can request metering data using the `search` service.

+### Observation time type

+Compared to the old system, the `billingSequence` concept has disappeared.
+Instead, the metering point manager transmits the reading time (**reading time**) together with the metering data.
+When receiving metering data, the Datahub adds a data storing time (**snapshot time**) to the data.

+Since both time values are available in the Datahub, the Datahub allows to search for metering data based on these time values.
+Examples:

+1. The open supplier is interested in the last known metering data at metering point X. For this, he has 2 options:
+  * Omits `observationTimeType` and `observationTime` attributes in the message
+  * sets the attributes in the message:
+    * `observationTimeType` = `SNAPSHOT_TIME`.
+    * `observationTime` = current date and time
+2. The open supplier is interested of metering data at metering point X as of 01.01.2024 00:00.
+To do this, it sets the attributes in the message:
+  * `observationTimeType` = `SNAPSHOT_TIME`
+  * `observationTime` = `2024-01-01T00:00:00+02:00`
+3. The open supplier is interested of the metering data at the metering point X, where the reading time is not greater than 31.12.2023 23:59.
+To do this, it sets the attributes in the message:
+  * `observationTimeType` = `READING_TIME`
+  * `observationTime` = `2023-12-31T23:59:59+02:00`

+> [!WARNING]
+> At the moment, the `observationTimeType` = `SNAPSHOT_TIME` and `observationTime` combination (example nr 2) is not supported.
+Development task is created and planned to be finished during year 2024.

 ### Requesting metering data via the web interface